Imagine a world full of facts you didn’t know and how it would feel to read about them.

 Daniel Craig was an anonymous Storm Trooper in Star Wars: The Force Awakens.
 Originally, he denied his cameo and claimed he wouldn’t bother being an extra in a movie.

 One horse can have approximately 15 horsepower.
 Horsepower is about 746 watts.
 The term was coined in the late 18th Century.

-The only window that opens on the presidential car is the driver’s window, to pay tolls.
-It also has no keyholes, and only the Secret Service know how to open the doors.
+The only window that opens on the presidential car is the driver’s window to pay tolls.
+It also has no keyholes, and only the Secret Service knows how to open the doors.